 The Coaching Association of Canada offers practical recommendations to help you maintain good nutrition during intense physical activities.

 Complex carbohydrates help you avoid hypoglycemia and are a source of energy, just like lipids.
 They are stored in your liver and muscles as glycogen.
 They increase your performance by providing you with constant energy, for a longer period than simple carbohydrate would.
 Your food intake before and after a sports activity must contain 55-60% carbohydrates.

-- Eggs and light cheese (no more than 15% to 20% M.F.), low fat yogurt, milk, whey protein
+Eggs and light cheese (no more than 15% to 20% M.F.), low fat yogurt, milk, whey protein

-- Legumes, tofu and soy beverages
+Legumes, tofu and soy beverages

 Water carries carbohydrates, proteins, lipids, vitamins and minerals to areas where they can be used.
 It also acts as a lubricant for your joints and muscles, and maintains your body temperature by contributing to sweat evaporation.
 It is important to stay properly hydrated, as both dehydration and overhydration can have negative effects.